paddyohanlon/remote-manifesto/_posts/2013-11-09-genetics-talent-skill-and-natural-fitness.markdown

 <blockquote>“I’m too old to learn, kids just soak it up like sponges.”</blockquote>
 <blockquote>“It’s easy for them, they are naturally fit.”</blockquote>

-I’ve heard statements similar to these several times throughout my life and they’ve stuck in my mind, probably because they frustrate the heck out of me.
-That is, they frustrate me if the speaker actually really wants to do something, but has setup excuses for not taking action.
+I’ve heard statements similar to these several times throughout my life—not directed at me—and they’ve stuck in my mind, probably because they frustrate the heck out of me.
+That is, they frustrate me if the person doing the talking really wants to do something, but has setup excuses for not taking action.

 ### Physical Limitations

 Playing guitar doesn’t require long fingers.
-Malmsteen has short chubby fingers and he’s one of the best.
-Black Sabbath guitarist, Tony Iommi, fashioned a prostethic finger from washing up liquid bottles after an accident, which is a much more serious obstacle than small fingers.
-And guitars width different sized neck widths.
+[Yngwie Malmsteen](#) has short chubby fingers and he’s one of the best.
+Black Sabbath guitarist, [Tony Iommi](#), fashioned a prostethic finger from washing up liquid bottles after an accident, which is a much more serious obstacle than small fingers.
+And guitars come with different width necks.

-Short digits may be an issue for some incredibly wide reaches across the fretboard.
-Maybe they make it more challenging to be one of the most accomplished lead guitarists in the world, but probably not.
-Anyone, lucky enough to have most of their fingers can learn a few open chords, and so play guitar.
 The physical limitation is just an excuse.
 If you want it, you can do it.

 The situation is similar with rock climbing.
 Most people, in reasonably good health, could manage an easy sports route.
 Some easy climbs are like stair cases, with very little stress placed on the arms.
 I imagine for many, climbing conjures a single image or emotion.
 Climbing equals difficult.

+### Goal Definition

 The definition of what acquiring a new skill means is important.
 What does climbing or playing guitar mean?
-Does a person want to climb a ladder, or Dura Dura?
-Does another want to play Teen Spirit, or Yngwie Malmsteen's Black Ship?
-Defining a goal can often demystify what is involved in achieving it, removing some of the associated fear with it.
+Does a person want to climb a ladder, or [Dura Dura](#)?
+Does another want to play [Teen Spirit](#), or Malmsteen’s [Black Ship](#)?
+Defining a goal can often demystify what is involved in achieving it, removing some of the associated fear.

 ### Learning with Age